chenfeizhang/Brette/README.md

 ## 1. How to Get Started

 To run the code, we used Python 2.6 complied with NEURON 7.3.
 Place the code folder Code_git in home directory, go to directory ~/Code_git/Models/Brette.
-Compile the mod file with command nrnivmodl.
+Compile the mod file with command ''' nrnivmodl '''.
 The other two directories Brette_ka01 and Brette_soma10_ka01 contain neuron models with different parameter setup.
 Compile corresponding mod files before running simulations with these models.

 ## 2. Determine Axonal Voltage for Spike Time Dectection